The Red Platypus story begins back in 2013 when husband and wife, Carmen and David Allan-Petale, were living in London.

-So they set off on a 6-month round the world trip that turned into a five year exploration which saw them live in places including the USA, Caribbean, South America, South East Asia and Japan.
+So they set off on a 6-month around-the-world trip that turned into a five year exploration that saw them live in places including the USA, Caribbean, South America, South East Asia and Japan.

 And while they kept moving, they discovered what they were looking for – the opportunity to work for themselves.

 Their host at an Airbnb in San Francisco asked if Carmen and David could do some marketing work for her business, after learning about the pair’s former careers.

 And so with this little push, they founded Red Platypus in July 2013.